webpack/changelog-v5/README.md

 ## Changes to the Structure

 - `entry: {}` allows an empty object now (to allow to use plugins to add entries)
-- `target` supports an array and versions
+- `target` supports an array, versions and browserslist
 - `cache: Object` removed: Setting to a memory-cache object is no longer possible
 - `cache.type` added: It's now possible to choose between `"memory"` and `"filesystem"`
 - New configuration options for `cache.type = "filesystem"` added: